Rostered On

-Rostered On is a single-camera Australian comedy web series focused on the retail staff of "Electroworld".
+Rostered On is a single-camera Australian workplace comedy web series focused on the retail staff of "Electroworld".
 It is directed and written by Ryan Chamley and produced by Robot Army.

 The series was launched with a pilot episode on 4 April 2016 and a full series began exactly a year later on 4 April 2017 airing on Facebook and YouTube.
 In early 2017 the show was heavily promoted including the release of an extended trailer.

 Netflix picked up the series and season 1 was available from 4 April 2018.
 Episodes previously available on YouTube and Facebook were removed.
-However, the show was removed from Netflix on 12 June 2022 and all episodes were subsequently made available again on Youtube.
+However, the show was removed from Netflix on 12 June 2022 and all episodes were subsequently made available again on YouTube.

 A second season was commissioned by the Seven Network and screened on 7mate, the first narrative comedy commissioned for the channel.
 Season 1 also screened on 7mate in 2019.